Chan Ho Park, first Korean in MLB, throws ceremonial first pitch in Dodgers-Padres opener

 Park, who retired in 2012, remains one of the most popular sports personalities in South Korea, where many people remember how his heroics cheered up a nation weathering a crippling financial crisis in the late-1990s.

 The Padres’ Japanese ace Yu Darvish is a candidate to break Park’s Asian win record.
-The 37-year-old Darvish had 103 career wins ahead of his opening day start against the Dodgers.
+The 37-year-old Darvish had 103 career wins ahead of his opening day start against the Dodgers, but lasted only 3 2/3 innings on Wednesday and was relieved by Tom Cosgrove with the game tied at one.
+Darvish threw 72 pitches

 “My record of 124 wins needs to get broken some time," Park said.
 “And I really hope Darvish is the one who does it.”